 - have intestinal tuberculosis.

-Conventionally, locust pose is the midpoint between the backbending poses cobra pose (bhujangasana) and bow pose (dhanurasana).
+Conventionally, the yoga locust pose is the midpoint between the backbending poses cobra pose (bhujangasana) and bow pose (dhanurasana).
 Because cobra pose is about heart opening and locust pose is about leg raising, bow pose is the natural combination of both.

 The ideal counterposes for locust are restive.
 The other crocodile pose is great between sets of locust pose.
 For this pose, place your hands under your chin while laying on the mat and windshield wipe your lower legs from side to side.